North Carolina Commissioner of Agriculture: History of the office

 In 1875 the Constitution of North Carolina was amended to allow the North Carolina General Assembly to create an independent Department of Agriculture, Immigration, and Statistics.
 The assembly created the department in March 1877 under the supervision of a Board of Agriculture and a Commissioner of Agriculture, who was to be appointed by the board.
 Leonidas L. Polk was named the first commissioner on April 2.
-The commissionership was weakened by legislative reorganization of the Department of Agriculture in 1879, which reduced clerical staff and split control of the department between the commissioner, a state chemist, and a state geologist.
+The commissionership was weakened by a legislative reorganization of the Department of Agriculture in 1879, which reduced clerical staff and split control of the department between the commissioner, a state chemist, and a state geologist.
 The office remained weak through the 1890s.
 In 1899 the General Assembly passed a measure making the commissionership an elective office, and selected an interim commissioner until the following general elections.
 Samuel L. Patterson appointed by the legislature was subsequently elected to the office in 1900.
 The commissionership was made a constitutional office in 1944.

 While of significant prominence in the early 20th century, the office's political profile diminished over subsequent decades as the importance of agriculture in the state's economy declined.
 A 1968 constitutional study commission recommended making the governor responsible for the selection of the commissioner to reduce voters' burden by shortening the ballot, but this proposal was disregarded by the General Assembly when it revised the state constitution in 1971.
 Commissioners have historically won office by large margins in elections.
 James Allen Graham was the longest-serving agriculture commissioner.
 Meg Scott Phipps, who took office in 2001, was the first woman to serve as commissioner.
 The incumbent, Steve Troxler, has served as commissioner since February 8, 2005.